TBeijen/tbnl-hugo/content/post/2024-12-27-pull-requests-that-make-a-difference.md

 Let's look into what we can improve, and how this fits into platform engineering and [Team Topologies](https://teamtopologies.com/key-concepts).

+## Challenges

+Now what are these challenges, that set IaC delivery apart from 'just software'?

+### Challenge: Code change does not equal infra change

+When you change the name of a variable within a function, you have a better named variable.
+However, when you change the name of an S3 bucket in a Terraform project, your bucket will be _replaced_.

+So, there can be a big disconnect between the (small) code change and the actual effect when rolling out the change.

+This is aggravated by various mechanisms that are used for good reason: [Terraform modules](https://registry.terraform.io/browse/modules), [CDK constructs](https://constructs.dev/search?q=&cdk=aws-cdk&cdkver=2&offset=0), [Helm charts](https://artifacthub.io/) encapsulate a lot of resources.
+So, the small maintenance task of bumping the version of a Terraform module, will likely introduce changes.
+Now the author of such a module has a responsibility, but _you_ are responsible.

+Another mechanism is the overlaying of values.
+For example, Kustomize allows one to use [overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays).
+A great concept, but it can make it hard to predict the effect of a code change on a given environment.
+To illustrate: Changing a value in a base, might not have any effect on production because it is already defined in the production overlay.
+This is impossible to predict by looking at the code change alone.

+### Challenge: Big bang rollouts

+To summarize:

+* Small code changes can have big, unexpected, side-effects
+* Module upgrades bring hard to predict infra changes
+* Effect of value overlays is hard to predict

 ### Challenge: Unexpected changes